issalab/ScenefileGeneration/README.md

 3) put its path in an agent param file
 4) Run the agent on mkturk-lab

-Since there's no easy way to visualize your scene as you change these parameters in real-time, it's a good idea to have an intuition of how the numbers you put in a scenefile wiil actually translate to the screen.
+Since there's no easy way to visualize your scene as you change these parameters in real-time, it's a good idea to have an intuition of how the numbers you put in a scenefile will actually translate to the screen.

 In a THREEJS environment, your objects (including camera) have 3D xyz coordinates.